The White Corner Creative is officially in the past. Today I am relaunching my business under my own name – Melissa Carter Design.

 But, in the back of my mind I’ve known for a while that The White Corner Creative name wouldn’t last me forever.
 It was only a short while after I initially chose it that I started falling out of love with the name.
 When I’d mention it in person, more often than not the response was, ‘what?’ and I’d have to repeat the name so that people could make note of it.
 It was long and wordy and a little confusing, and even my own parents had trouble remembering whether it was The White Creative Corner at first.
 My love for the name slowly dwindled, and though I still have a lot of love for it today because of where it has gotten me and all the progress we’ve made together, I’m excited to be leaving it behind.

 In the past few months I’ve been working with a colleague on the messaging and marketing strategy of my website to make it crystal clear what I do and how I can help people.
-I’ve returned to my passion of custom design, have launched a DIY Designers Facebook community, am in the process of developing branding and WordPress courses for beginners, will be teaching in person WordPress workshops, and am finally narrowing in on what it is I should truly be doing with my life.
+I’ve returned to my passion of custom design, am in the process of developing branding and WordPress courses for beginners, will be teaching in person WordPress workshops, and am finally narrowing in on what it is I should truly be doing with my life.
 And ultimately that comes down to helping people.
 I want to help people design the brand of their dreams.
 And when people are on a budget, teaching them how to DIY their design is the best option.

 While all these thoughts and changes were swirling in my head, I also happened to stumble upon an energy exchange that got me professional photos taken of myself for the very first time by Amy Eaton Photography.
 They turned out so amazingly that I knew they had to become a center piece of my website.